-- 1. Definition An act of hazing will include all conditions described by South Carolina statutes or any knowing, intentional or reckless act or behavior for the purpose of pledging, being initiated into, affiliating with, holding office in or maintaining membership to any athletic team, whether such behavior is on campus or off campus, or by one person or in concert with others, which, regardless of intent or consent of the participants: - produces or is reasonably likely to produce, bodily harm or danger, mental or physical discomfort, embarrassment, harassment, fright, stress, humiliation, ridicule, fear of ostracism, or otherwise compromises the dignity of an individual; - compels an individual to participate in any activity which is unlawful and/or contrary to the rules, policies and regulations of the University; or - will, unreasonably or unusually, impair an individual's academic efforts. - 2.
-Behavioral Concerns- The following illustrative, but not exhaustive, list of "traditional" pledging activities are deemed to be inappropriate by Coker University [and may well be illegal].
-If you are uncertain, you should not engage in the activity without consulting in advance with your program advisor:
+An act of hazing will include all conditions described by South Carolina statutes or any knowing, intentional or reckless act or behavior for the purpose of pledging, being initiated into, affiliating with, holding office in or maintaining membership to any athletic team, whether such behavior is on campus or off campus, or by one person or in concert with others, which, regardless of intent or consent of the participants:

+- produces or is reasonably likely to produce, bodily harm or danger, mental or physical discomfort, embarrassment, harassment, fright, stress, humiliation, ridicule, fear of ostracism, or otherwise compromises the dignity of an individual; - compels an individual to participate in any activity which is unlawful and/or contrary to the rules, policies and regulations of the University or state law; or - will, unreasonably or unusually, impair an individual's academic efforts.

+The following illustrative, but not exhaustive, list of "traditional" pledging activities are deemed to be inappropriate by Coker University and may be illegal under SC Code of Law, Article 6 Section 16-3.
+If you are uncertain, you should not engage in the activity without consulting in advance with your program advisor.
+Note: Hazing does not include actions or situations that are subsidiary to officially sanctioned and supervised University activities such as athletic training and events, e.g. running extra laps at practice.
+Examples of hazing include but are not limited to the following:

-- Paddling in any form, shoving or otherwise striking individuals, or corporal punishment of any kind, or creating a fear of similar behavior; - Compelling physically demanding activity of any kind including, but not limited to, calisthenics, running, or other types of required strenuous activity; - Compelling an individual to be shaved, branded, tattooed, pierced, etc.; - Compelling physical acts, such as walking backwards or confinement in a small space, which create the potential for physical or mental injury; - Compelling individuals to engage in sexual behaviors, sexual or racial harassment or slurs, or exhibitionism; - "Line-ups" in which individuals are verbally harassed, intimidated, or abused; - Compelling an individual to forego opportunity for sufficient sleep, consumption of decent edible meals or access to or use of personal hygiene; - Excluding an individual from social contact for prolonged periods of time; - Compelling individuals to consume alcohol or drugs or any other substances (e.g. undue amounts or odd preparations of food or drink); - Having substances thrown at, poured on or otherwise applied to the bodies of individuals; - Transporting individuals against their will, abandoning individuals at distant locations, or conducting any "kidnap," "ditch" or "road trip" that may in any way endanger or compromise the health, safety or comfort of any individual.
+- Paddling in any form, shoving or otherwise striking individuals, or corporal punishment of any kind, or creating a fear of similar behavior; - Compelling physically demanding activity of any kind including, but not limited to, calisthenics, running, or other types of required strenuous activity; - Compelling an individual to be shaved, branded, tattooed, pierced, the wearing of conspicuous apparel in public;

+- Compelling physical acts, such as walking backwards or confinement in a small space, which create the potential for physical or mental injury; - Compelling individuals to engage in sexual behaviors, sexual or racial harassment or slurs, or exhibitionism; - "Line-ups" in which individuals are verbally harassed, intimidated, or abused; - Compelling an individual to forego opportunity for sufficient sleep, consumption of decent edible meals or access to or use of personal hygiene; - Excluding an individual from social contact for prolonged periods of time; - Encouraging or requiring a person to consume alcohol or drugs or any other substances (e.g. undue amounts or odd preparations of food or drink); - Having substances thrown at, poured on or otherwise applied to the bodies of individuals; - Transporting individuals against their will, abandoning individuals at distant locations, or conducting any "kidnap," "ditch" or "road trip" that may in any way endanger or compromise the health, safety or comfort of any individual. - Forcing a student into a violation of the law or University policy such as indecent exposure, theft, or trespassing; - Servitude such as encouraging or requiring a person to run personal errands; - and depriving a person of sleep.